NicholasRabbit/Computer-Architecture/CSAPP/Note on Learning CSAPP.md

 ##### 2.2.6 Expanding the Bit Representation of a Number

-(1) To convert an unsinged number to a larger data type we simply add leading zeros  to the representation.
+(1) To convert an unsigned number to a larger data type we simply add leading zeros  to the representation.

 ```c
 unsigned short us = 0x3c9f;